wangxian4423/-OS-/DHZT_Developer_Guide.md

  *     copyright notice, this list of conditions and the following
  *     disclaimer in the documentation and/or other materials provided
  *     with the distribution.
- *   * Neither the name of the Team-Xmbot-Service-Robot nor the names
+ *   * Neither the name of the copyright holder nor the names
  *     of its contributors may be used to endorse or promote products
  *     derived from this software without specific prior written
  *     permission.